CCpcalvin/DnD-Dungeon-Master-AI/Doc.md

       - if the action is "ability_check", then we send out `AbilityCheckRequest` to get the related attribute and difficulty class
         - calculate it is successful or not in python
         - The user prompt for `NonCombatStoryExtendRequest` may be "{player_action}.
-But it is successful / unsuccessful."
+It is successful / unsuccessful."
         - Update the roll result to the history

     - send `NonCombatStoryExtendRequest` based on the result